cpetrich/counterfeit_DS18B20/README.md

 * A 14-bit temperature mode \[15\] can be enabled by setting ``<bit 0>`` of ``<byte 0>`` in the undocumented configuration register \[5\]. *(2024)*
 * Sensors **do not work with Parasitic Power**.
 Sensors draw data line **low** while powered parasitically \[5\].
 * Temperature errors up to 3 °C at 0 °C \[6\].
 Data noisier than genuine chips \[5\].
+	+ In 2024, a sample of 10 sensors had an average temperature offset of -0.09 °C at 0 °C with an inter-sensor spread from -0.13 to +0.35 °C, which is a large spread compared to other Families \[5\].
+However, individual sensors were not noisier than sensors of other Families. *(2024)*
 * Polling after function code 0x44 indicates approx. 462-523 ms for conversion regardless of measurement resolution \[5\].
 The series with ``97`` and ``A2``/``A8`` in the ROM converts in 494-523 ms and 462-486 ms, respectively \[5\].
 Chips with ``A2`` or ``A8`` in byte 4 of the ROM seem to have appeared first in 2019.
 * Initial temperature reading is 25 °C \[5\].
 Default alarm register settings differ from Family A1 (``0x55`` and ``0x05``) \[5\].
 	+ Default alarm register settings differ from Family A1 (``0x00`` and ``0x00``), \[5\] and Discussion [36](https://github.com/cpetrich/counterfeit_DS18B20/discussions/36). *(2024)*